May my salary be garnished without a court proceeding?

 How do I find out if money in my bank account is about to be garnished and what should I do next?

-Usually, you will get a letter or other notice telling you that a court has issued a garnishment order for money in your bank account.
-The notice usually will provide information about potential
+Normally, you will get a letter or some other sort of notice telling you that a court has issued a garnishment order for money in your bank account.
+The notice usually will provide information about

-exemptions and tell you what to do if you think money in your bank account is exempt from garnishment.
-Remember, the court and your creditor may not know if money in your bank account is exempt
+potential exemptions and tell you what to do if you think money in your bank account is exempt from garnishment.
+Remember, unless you tell your creditor and the court that the money in your bank

 Does my bank have to tell me it has received a garnishment order for my deposit account?